yifso/nteract/docs/notes/group5-group.md

 - /rx-jupyter

 ## /commutable
-@nteract/commutable is a package that is used to create an in-memory Immutable representation of a Jupyter notebook.
+@nteract/commutable is a package for creating an in-memory immutable representation of a Jupyter notebook.

-This package follows the principles below, based on Tom MacWright's [outline for practical undo](http://www.macwright.org/2015/05/18/practical-undo.html).
+This package follows the principles below.
+Tom MacWright's [outline for practical undo](http://www.macwright.org/2015/05/18/practical-undo.html) offers the fundamental ideas below.

 - A notebook document is immutable.
 The notebook document's representation is never mutated in-place.
-- Changes to a notebook document are encapsulated into operations that take a previous version and return a new version of the notebook without modifying the old version.
+- Operations form the changes to a notebook document.
+They take a previous version and return a new version of the notebook without modifying the old version.
-- History is represented as a list of states, with the past on one end, the present on the other, and an index that can back up into 'undo states'.
+- A list of states composes the history.
+The past is on one end and the present is on the other.
+The index backs up into 'undo states'.
-- Modifying a notebook document causes any future states to be thrown away.
+- Modifying a notebook document discards any future states.

 @nteract/commutable guilds on top of the [ImmutableJS](https://immutable-js.github.io/immutable-js/) library.

-### The Notebook Format
+### Notebook format

-Jupyter notebooks are serialized into files with ipynb extensions.
-These files are JSON-based and follow a schema that is defined in the [nbformat specification](https://nbformat.readthedocs.io/en/latest/).
+Jupyter notebooks serialize into files with ipynb extensions.
+These files are JSON-based and follow a schema.
+The definition of the schema is in the [nbformat specification](https://nbformat.readthedocs.io/en/latest/).

 The top-level properties in the notebook have the following schema.